 Health and Safety Policy

-At Treemedic Ltd, we take health and safety seriously in every aspect of our tree surgery operations across Surrey and South West London.
-Our Health & Safety Policy outlines how we manage risk, train our staff, and ensure safe, compliant work in line with BS3998 tree work standards and UK Health & Safety legislation.
-Whether working at height, using chainsaws, or managing traffic on site, our goal is to protect our team, clients, and the public while delivering professional arboricultural services you can trust.
+At Treemedic Ltd, health and safety underpins every job we carry out across Surrey and South West London.
+As a CHAS-accredited contractor, we manage risk, train our team and work in line with BS3998 standards and UK health and safety law.
+From working at height and operating chainsaws to managing traffic on site, our priority is protecting our team, our clients and the public while delivering arboricultural work you can rely on.

 Treemedic Ltd — Health & Safety Policy